yutongwangBIT/GOReloc/README.md

 ## Run our system
 All command lines can be found at https://github.com/yutongwangBIT/GOReloc/blob/main/script

-An example usage on TUM Fr2_desk sequence: (We have uploaded some generated maps, can go directly to step 3.)
+An example usage on TUM Fr2_desk sequence: (We have uploaded some generated maps, so you can go directly to step 3.)
 1. Run [VOOM](https://github.com/yutongwangBIT/VOOM) to generate maps with keyframes, map points, and objects:
 ```
 cd bin/
 ./rgbd_tum_with_ellipse ../Vocabulary/ORBvoc.txt ../Cameras/TUM2.yaml [Path Source Data fr2_desk] ../Data/fr2_desk/fr2_associated_ours.txt ../Data/fr2_desk/detections_yolov8x_seg_tum_rgbd_fr2_desk_with_ellipse.json null points fr2_desk_all
 ```
-here, `fr2_desk_all` is a folder name to save the map.
+Here, `fr2_desk_all` is a folder name to save the map.
+You can find more JSON files in VOOM at https://github.com/yutongwangBIT/VOOM/tree/main/Data.

 2. Move the map folder from `bin` to `Saved_Maps`.(there are already some example maps)